csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

 **Briefly describe which option you have agreed to.
 Your partner cannot ask you to sign any legally binding agreements or documents pertaining to non-disclosure, confidentiality, IP ownership, etc.**

+We agreed that the software can be open-source, but data, including statistics and authentication information, should remain secure and private to the partner.

+1. You can share the software and the code freely with anyone with or without a license, regardless of domain, for any use.

 ----

 ## Process Details

 #### Q6: What are the roles & responsibilities on the team?

-Our project has two pages.
+Our project has two parts.
 One is for the advisor bot and the other is for the admin dashboard.
 Based on this, our team can be divided into two groups where each group takes responsibility for one page.
 Within each group, we can have one person as a frontend developer and two people as backend developers.
 However, both pages have shared functionalities.
 The bot and data collection appears on both pages; thus, there should be one person in each backend group to take care of the advisor bot, and the other two take care of the data collection.

 Tianyang Hu:

  * Strength
     * Have SQL knowledge from CSC343
     * Have past experience for frontend development